AcademySoftwareFoundation/openexr/website/SceneLinear.rst

 `Tone Mapping <https://en.wikipedia.org/wiki/Tone_mapping>`_ and reducing the colorfulness is often called
 `Gamut Compression <https://docs.acescentral.com/guides/rgc-user/>`_
-though other terms are used,
-such as applying a Rendering Transform, Look, display LUT, Filter, or OOTF (Opto-Optical Transfer function); many approaches combine both color and contrast modification into a single step.
+[#ftonemap]_

 This is not a new idea: film stock does exactly the same thing chemically.
 This is because film projectors also have limited dynamic range.
 The film process is designed to project (or print onto paper) an image of lower contrast than the lens captured, so that it can represent details in both bright and dark areas without needing as much contrast as the original scene.
-With film, the contrast usually is very low in bright parts of the scene, sightly higher than the original in the middle range, and higher in the dark shadows.
+With film, the contrast usually is very low in bright parts of the scene, slightly higher than the original in the middle range, and higher in the dark shadows.
 This allows detail in clouds, and a feeling of darkness in shadows.
 This also affects the colors, tending to reduce the colorfulness of bright areas, and increasing the